manxin-c/manxin-c.github.io/aboutme.md

 - Investigating how histone modifications regulate chromatin structure and gene expression and the role of key macromolecular complexes in this process.

-#### **Nucleosome Chaperones & Remodelers:**
+#### **Chromatin Chaperones & Remodelers:**

-- Exploring the mechanisms underlying the assembly and maintenance of the histone octamer with specific chaperones or remodelers.
+- Nucleosome/Histone: Exploring the mechanisms underlying the assembly and maintenance of the histone octamer with specific chaperones.
+- Chromatin: Elucidating the molecular and biophysical basis of chromatin organization during gene activation and silencing.

 #### **Key Words:**